n-cherkaoui/Maze-Solver/README.md

 Once you have your input file ready, you can run the following commands to being the program and solve the maze:

-javac MazeSolver.java
+javac MazeSolverDriver.java
-java MazeSolver input_file.txt num_rows num_cols
+java MazeSolverDriver input_file.txt num_rows num_cols